How To Practice Healthy Compromise In A Relationship

 Empathizing with your partner, even if you don't agree with them, can be an important first step toward compromise.
 Do your best to look at the situation from their perspective and actively listen to their reasoning before asserting your own views.
 How would you feel if the roles were reversed?
 By stepping out of your own point of view, you may be able to be more objective.

-Look for common ground
+Look for common ground and shared priorities

-Compromise is generally about finding a solution that’s acceptable to both people.
-Is there a way you can each achieve your top priorities, even if you don’t get everything you want?
+Compromise is about finding a solution that's acceptable to both people.
+Is there a way you can each achieve your top priorities, even if you don't get everything you want?
 For example, if you and your partner have different parenting styles, you could start by agreeing on key personal values you want to teach your children, and then choose to be flexible on other things.

 Benefits of online therapy